-The Anti-Defamation League’s Glass Leadership Institute (GLI) is a nationally recognized leadership development program designed to give a select group of young professionals an up-close and personal view into the programs, policies and expertise of the nation’s premier civil rights and human relations organization.
-This ten month program serves as a comprehensive introduction to ADL and a chance to become part of an impressive circle of young professionals in the Washington, DC region.
+The Anti-Defamation League’s (ADL) Glass Leadership Institute (GLI) is a nationally recognized leadership development program designed to give a select group of young professionals an up-close and personal view of the programs, policies, and expertise of the nation’s premier civil rights organization.
+The program serves as a comprehensive introduction to ADL and provides a pathway into an impressive circle of ADL young professional leaders in the Washington, DC region.

-Founded in 1997 in Orange County, California as the Steinberg Leadership Institute, GLI was later endowed by Sherwin and Shirley Glass of Atlanta, Georgia in honor and memory of their daughter, Shana, and renamed the Glass Leadership Institute.
-Today, GLI is now in 24 regions across the nation and has engaged over 3,700 individuals who are knowledgeable about ADL’s work, committed to ensuring the organization’s vitality and effectively advocating the mission of ADL – to stop the defamation of the Jewish people and secure justice and fair treatment to all.
+Founded in 1997 in Orange County, California as the Steinberg Leadership Institute, the program later was endowed by Sherwin and Shirley Glass of Atlanta, Georgia in honor and memory of their daughter, Shana, and renamed the Glass Leadership Institute.
+Today, GLI is in 24 regions and has engaged over 3,700 individuals who have become knowledgeable about ADL’s work, committed to ensuring the organization’s vitality, and equipped to advocate effectively for ADL’s mission– to stop the defamation of the Jewish people and secure justice and fair treatment to all.

-- Monitoring, Tracking & Combatting Hate Groups, Terrorism & Extremism
+- Monitoring, Tracking, and Combatting Hate Groups, Terrorism, and Extremism

-- Anti-Semitism: Local, Regional, National & Global Incidents and How ADL Responds
+- Anti-Semitism: Local, Regional, National, and Global Incidents and How ADL Responds

 - Security Awareness for Religious Institutions and the Community

 - Interfaith and Intergroup Affairs

 The high point of the GLI program is the annual National Leadership Summit in Washington, DC, where participants have the opportunity to hear from high-ranking officials, opinion leaders, and renowned experts, as well as meet with legislators on Capitol Hill to advocate on behalf of ADL.
 The National Leadership Summit is attended by hundreds of GLI participants and ADL leaders from across the country.